Prodigy Finance - April 30, 2019

 Without a credit history in the US, you’ll find it’s exceptionally difficult to rent an apartment, buy a car – and in some cases, even get the job you want.

-Unfortunately, credit scores and history are bound to geography.
-That means the progress you made in your home country doesn’t transfer across international borders.
+And because credit scoring and history are bound to geography, the progress you made in your home country means nothing once you cross international borders.

 You’ll need to start from scratch.
 And, it’s never too early to get started.